 - Human resource management

-The main advantage is that buying software outright is a capital expense (CapEx) for a business, whereas consuming software-as-a-service is an operating expense (OpEx).
+The main advantage of Software-as-a-Service is that buying software outright is a capital expense (CapEx) for a business, whereas consuming software-as-a-service is an operating expense (OpEx).

 This is important because businesses are under pressure to do more with less.
 Software-as-a-service allows them to spend less upfront while immediately getting the full benefits of the software.